-The classification into Transport business and Other Services business is in line with the segment reporting disclosures at company level.
+The classification into Transport business and Other Services business is in line with the entity-wide disclosures as part of the segment reporting.

 All contract liabilities that were contained in the balance of contract liabilities at the beginning of the financial year led to revenues in the reporting period.
-This also applies to the retrospectively adjusted prior-year figures.